BIREME Bulletin n. 86

 The timeline for the development of the Global Library foresees the release of a preliminary version for testing in 2024, with the launch of the new information product happening in 2025, in connection with the 2nd WHO Traditional Medicine Global Summit.

-More details about the mission to India and the new WHO Global Library of Traditional Medicine project can be found in the interview with BIREME director João Paulo Souza.
+More details about the mission to India and the new WHO Traditional Medicine Global Library project can be found in the interview with BIREME director João Paulo Souza.
 Available at: VHL TCIM Americas will serve as a model for the development of the future WHO Global Library on Traditional Medicine.

 Director João Paulo Souza and Verônica Abdala, from BIREME/PAHO/WHO, with Dr. Ricardo Ghelman, Vice-President of CABSIN – Brazilian Academic Consortium for Integrative Health, during the WHO Global Technical Meeting on Traditional Medicine.